-Automotive Technology: Certificate of Competence
+Automotive Technology: Certificate of Competence Description

-The Certificate of Competence is awarded to students who successfully complete the first semester of Leeward CC's Automotive Technology (AMT) program.
-Students earning this certificate will be able to obtain an entry-level position in the automotive repair industry.
+The Certificate of Competence is awarded to students who successfully complete the first semester of Leeward CC's Automotive Technology (AMT) program courses with a grade of C or better..
+Students earning this certificate will be able to obtain an entrylevel position in the automotive repair industry.